 Adjudication.co.uk is an adjudicator nominating body and provider of adjudication services and information.
 Resources on its site include legislation relating to adjudication in the construction and telecommunications industries and digests of cases 1999 onwards, with links to full judgments.

-The Department of Finance is responsible for building regulations within Northern Ireland.
+The Department of Finance (DoF) is responsible for building regulations within Northern Ireland.
 This section of its web site provides background information together with links to the Building Regulations (Northern Ireland), and to the primary legislation under which the Regulations are made.
-The Technical Booklets – guidance on meeting the requirements of the Building Regulations which is published by the DFP – are reproduced on the site.
-There are also summaries of Building Regulation appeal decisions 2008 onwards.
+The Technical Booklets – guidance on meeting the requirements of the Building Regulations which is published by the DoF – are reproduced on the site.
+There are also summaries of some recent Building Regulation appeal decisions.

 Elexica is a free legal resource from the international law firm Simmons & Simmons, providing frequent updates in the fields of dispute resolution, banking and building/construction, among many others.
 Typically the materials within each subject area will include practice notes, current awareness materials, case summaries and guidelines.
 Email newsletters are also available.
 Registration is required for full access.

 Fenwick Elliott is a large construction and energy law firm based in the UK.
 Under the “Research & insight” tab there are full text articles and papers written by their lawyers and also links to the firm’s own newsletter Insight, going back to July 2011.

 The Planning Portal is a joint venture between Government and TerraQuest Ltd, which provides an online planning and building regulations service for England and Wales.
 The site’s Planning section includes policy documents, guidance and links to legislation, and information on such topics as planning permission and building control.
 There is information on the Building Regulations, the related Approved Documents and other legislation, with links to content on GOV.UK, and guidance on determinations and appeals.